 Summary of Q4: 6 companies do not think this change is needed, 8 companies think this is preferred to align the specifications for all MAC CEs, while 1 company does not have the strong view.
 The consensus of pursuing such CR is not so clear, as the opposition is still quite significant.
-By following the resolution to a similar CR (R2-2007390) in RAN2#111e, the rapporteur proposes not to pursue this CR due to lack of a clear consensus for now.
+Considering this situation, the rapporteur proposes that whether this change should be pursued is still FFS.

-Proposal 4: For the time being, RAN2 does not pursue CR of R2-2010100.
+Proposal 4: FFS if UL resource checking is needed before triggering Multiple Entry Configured Grant Confirmation MAC CE.

 On the other hand, R2-2010522 proposes clarifying that Multiple Entry Configured Grant Confirmation MAC CE is applicable to cases with multiple CGs, as the current text could be interpreted as single CG.
 The proposed text change in TS 38.321 is copied below for convenience.